-To address surface and subsurface soil data gaps, a series of test pits will be excavated throughout Site 110, as shown on Figure 8.
-The areas to be investigated using test pits are shown by the red lines on Figure 8.
-Those test pits will be excavated to the top of the clay layer, anticipated to be 2 to 8 feet below ground surface.
-As the test pits are excavated, the soil and fill materials will be visually assessed, photographed, screened with a PID, and documented in a field log.
-Once the clay layer has been identified, the test pit will be backfilled by replacing the materials in the reverse order in which they were removed.
+The areas to be investigated using test pits are shown by the lines on Figure 6.
+Prior to test pitting, a private utility locating company will mark out utilities in the vicinity of proposed test pits.
+Test pits will be excavated to the top of the native soil layer, anticipated to be four to ten feet below ground surface.
+As the test pits are excavated, the soil and fill materials will be visually assessed, photographed, screened with a Photoionization Detector (PID) and observations will be documented in a field log.
+Test pits will be excavated until native soil is encountered.
+If native soil shows signs of contamination such as staining, odor, or elevated PID readings, excavation will continue until soil appears free of signs of contamination for at least 2 feet.
+Once the native soil layer has been identified or native soil appears free of significant contamination, the test pit will be backfilled by replacing the materials in the reverse order in which they were removed.
 Care will be taken to not leave significant amounts of subsurface fill on the ground surface.

-The red lines are not intended to represent continuous trenches, but rather general areas where test pits will be excavated.
+The lines on Figure 6 are not intended to represent continuous trenches, but rather general areas where test pits will be excavated.
 The actual test pit locations will be determined in the field in consultation with NYSDEC.
-Multiple test pits may be excavated in an area, if necessary, to provide confidence that buried waste material types are sufficiently identified.
-The objective of the test pits will be to visually assess the types of fill present, allow subsurface soil/waste sample collection, and allow refinement of the understanding of the vertical and lateral extent of fill.
+Multiple test pits may be excavated in an area, if necessary, to provide confidence that the extent of remaining tar has been identified and/or that subsurface materials have been adequately characterized.